qooxdoo/qooxdoo/documentation/manual/source/pages/tool/grunt.rst

 then) via ``grunt generate:{oldJobName}``.
 This ensures that you are still able to use all the Generator functionality already available.

-Some implemented Grunt task may already replace their Generator job counterparts.
+We've reimplemented some former jobs as Grunt task in JavaScript and they may already be used instead of their Generator job counterparts.
 But note that the task implementation might not be feature-complete yet.
 Currently implemented are ``info``, ``source``, ``build`` and ``clean``.

-Here are some Grunt tasks and their Generator job counterparts:
+Here are those Grunt tasks and their Generator job counterparts:

 ============================   ======================================   ===========================================
 Grunt                          Generator                                Comments
 ============================   ======================================   ===========================================
-grunt                          generate.py                              *runs the default job from the* ``config.json`` grunt source                   generate.py source                       \- grunt build                    generate.py build                        \-
+grunt                          generate.py                              *runs the default task/job*
+grunt source                   generate.py source                       \-
+grunt build                    generate.py build                        \-
-grunt info                     generate.py info                         *different output but same functionality* grunt clean                    generate.py distclean                    *removes local app artifacts with cache* grunt clean:app                generate.py clean                        *removes local app artifacts w/o cache* grunt clean:build              \-                                       *removes only build dir* grunt clean:source             \-                                       *removes only source/script dir* grunt clean:api                \-                                       *removes only api dir* grunt clean:test               \-                                       *removes only test dir* grunt clean:inspector          \-                                       *removes only inspector dir*
+grunt info                     generate.py info                         *different output but same functionality* grunt clean                    generate.py distclean                    *removes local app artifacts with cache* grunt clean:app                \-                                       *removes local app artifacts w/o cache* grunt clean:build              generate.py clean                        *removes only build dir / Generator removes build and source/script!* grunt clean:source             generate.py clean                        *removes only source/script dir / Generator removes build and source/script!* grunt clean:api                \-                                       *removes only api dir* grunt clean:test               \-                                       *removes only test dir* grunt clean:inspector          \-                                       *removes only inspector dir*